 Remember, the temperature in a parked car rises rapidly.
 Never leave your pet alone in a parked car.

 Check the boundary fencing to make sure it’s secure, high, and free from holes before letting your dog run free in the garden.
 If your dog is able to escape, only take them out on a lead until you are able to do the necessary improvements.
 Unpack the essentials before introducing your pet to the new house so they can see familiar items within the unfamiliar house.

 Choose an area to be your pet’s “room”, where they can feel secure as you move in furniture and belongings.
 As much as possible, have furniture, bowls, and toys in place before you let your pets out of their crates.

 Don’t let your pet outdoors without a leash until they’ve adapted to their new surroundings.

 If your pets misbehave, consider ways to reduce their stress.
 If you suspect they may be ill, make an appointment with your vet.
 Don’t punish your pets for initial misbehaviour.
 Cats especially will not understand and only cause them to distrust you.
 Be patient with your pet in the new home and make allowances for ‘accidents’ on the carpet if they should happen.
 Don’t punish your pet or draw attention to it as it may make the problem worse.
 When your pet goes to the toilet in the correct area, praise them.

 Remember to get their microchip records changed to your new address.

 Make sure that you stick to your usual routines, as this will help them to settle.
 So, feed and walk at the usual times.
 Don’t give more or less attention than they are used to having – this may cause them to become anxious or over dependent on you and lead to behaviour problems.

-To help your dog settle in, take them for lots of walks.
+Take your dog for lots of walks, to help them settle in.
 This will help your dog get used to their new surroundings.

 If you have any concerns about your pets safety or behaviour during or after a move, contact your local Greencross Vets.